sp18-himanshuchauhan2/pandas-task/README.md

 ## 📁 Files

 - `Task001.ipynb` – Jupyter Notebook with full analysis and visualizations.
-- `POPS.csv` – Raw dataset file used for the analysis (not included in this repo for privacy).
+- `POPS.csv` – Raw dataset file used for the analysis.

 ## 🔍 Features of the Analysis